tienl/PyBer_Analysis/README.md

 # PyBer Analysis

+In this repository I demonstrated skills using python with matplotlib library for charting to performe analysis and charting for presentation.

 ## Background and Results
 ### Background
 The purpose of this analysis is to demonstrate additional dimensions of information using the ridesharing data collected from .[2 csv files](https://github.com/tienl/PyBer_Analysis/tree/master/Resources).
 The files were loaded and processed using Python via Jupyter notebook and additional libraries.
 In the [PyBer-Challenge.ipynb](PyBer-Challenge.ipynb) file, it shows steps of the analysis which included multiple processing of data into dataframes, formatting, and arithematics on the data.
 Finally, the post processed data is produced into a graph.